IncludeNYC logo

 – There are four subject tests: Reasoning Through Language Arts (RLA); Social Studies; Science; and Mathematical Reasoning.

-– Accommodations must be applied for and requested in advance.
+Accommodations must be applied for and requested in advance.

-– Not possess a high school diploma,
+– Can not have a high school diploma, or High School Equivalency diploma,

 See age eligibility guidelines here